reviewboard/reviewboard/docs/manual/admin/optimization/general.rst

   *This is very often the root cause of the issue.*

-  To diagnose this, you can run the following on the server (if using Review Board 5.0.3 or higher):
+  To diagnose this, you can use the :ref:`find-large-diffs
+  <management-command-find-large-diffs>` management command (available on
+  Review Board 5.0.3 and higher):

   .. code-block:: console

-     $ rb-site manage /path/to/sitedir find-large-diffs \
+     $ rb-site manage /path/to/sitedir find-large-diffs --num-days <DAYS>
-           --min-size <SIZE_IN_BYTES> \
-           --start-id <START_REVIEW_REQUEST_ID> \
-           --end-id <END_REVIEW_REQUEST_ID>

-  You will need to determine proper IDs for the range.
-The script will look for any review requests with large diffs, showing you a breakdown of files and sizes.
+  The script will look for any review requests with large diffs, outputting a CSV file of results.

   If you find any unusually-large diffs, these are likely the cause.
 These diffs should be deleted, and diff limits should be set.